Source-Connect 4 Facility and Dolby Atmos

 - Then, find your connection partner in the CONTACTS panel and start your session.

 - In the Dolby Renderer, go to Setup -> Remote clients.
-Only once you are connected on a Source-Connect session, with the Renderer properly selected in your Global Settings BEFORE you connect, will you see Source-Connect listed under the CONNECTED REMOTE CONTROLLER CLIENTS:
+Only once you are connected on a Source-Connect session, with the Dolby Atmos Renderer properly selected in your Global Settings BEFORE you connect, will you see Source-Connect listed under the CONNECTED REMOTE CONTROLLER CLIENTS:

-- You will also see that Source-Connect is connected to the Dolby Renderer via Default Connection Settings.
+- You will also see that Source-Connect is connected to the Dolby Atmos Renderer via Default Connection Settings.

 How to receive multi-channel audio from Source-Connect into Dolby Atmos Renderer on macOS with Pro Tools